StructuredDataLLC/injectjs/README.md

 Some of us have to use Excel a lot, and it is a good environment.
 Scripting is a bit of a pain, though, as the default scripting language is not very friendly.

 In the last version of Office, Microsoft added javascript-based "Apps".
-The [http://office.microsoft.com/en-us/store/api-tutorial-for-office-WA104077907.aspx?queryid=f7205dbe-1072-4b5c-a0da-4ddfa0be7043&css=excel&CTT=1](API sample app) for Excel lets you write inline javascript (and it itself uses [http://codemirror.net/](codemirror) - very slick).
+The [API sample app] (http://office.microsoft.com/en-us/store/api-tutorial-for-office-WA104077907.aspx?queryid=f7205dbe-1072-4b5c-a0da-4ddfa0be7043&css=excel&CTT=1) for Excel lets you write inline javascript (and it itself uses [codemirror](http://codemirror.net/) - very slick).
 But then it turns out that the Javascript API doesn't let you do much.
 For example, you can read values from a spreadsheet, but not formulae.